 No, this isn’t about flatulence.
 Rather, it is about having a plan for your cylinder’s air.
 Use a few dives to get a good idea of your Surface Air Consumption, or SAC.

-Knowing this then allows you plan your dive according to depth and time.
+Knowing this then allows you to plan your dive according to depth and time.
 Because you know how much air you’ll need to bring on any given dive in order to make it back with a bit to spare.
+Of course it’s intrinsic to your backup plan that a buddy with more air to spare can give you a hit of theirs in a pinch.

 For more demanding dives (deeper, with stronger currents, or in an overhead environment), the tech diver’s rule to thirds is a good way to go: go out on a third of your available gas, return on the second third, and have a third in reserve.